wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 >The cruelty lies in the motive, not in the fact.
 Killing hurts the killer, not the killed.

 **Questioner:**&ensp;A thousand years ago a man lived and died.
 His identity (<span data-tippy-content="The psyche, mind.
 Mind in a collective sense, including intelligence (<em>buddhi</em>), ego (<em>ahamkara</em>) and mind (<em>manas</em>).">antahkarana</span>) reäppeared in a new body.
-Why does he not remember his previous life?
+Why does he not remember his previöus life?
 And if he does, can the memory be brought into the conscious?

 **Maharaj:**&ensp;How do you know that the same person reäppeared in the new body?
 A new body may mean a new person altogether.

 **Q:**&ensp;Imagine a pot of *ghee* (Indian clarified butter).
 When the pot breaks, the *ghee* remains and can be transferred to another pot.
 The old pot had its own scent; the new has its own.
 The *ghee* will carry the scents from pot to pot.
 In the same way, the personal identity is transferred from body to body.

 **M:**&ensp;It is alright.
 When there is the body, its peculiarities affect the person.
 Without the body we have the pure identity in the sense of ‘I am’.
-But when you are reborn in a new body, where is the world formerly experienced?
+But when you are reborn in a new body, where is the world formerly experiënced?

-**Q:**&ensp;Every body experiences its own world.
+**Q:**&ensp;Every body experiënces its own world.

 **M:**&ensp;In the present body, the old body — is it merely an idea, or is it a memory?

 **Q:**&ensp;An idea, of course.
-How can a brain remember what it has not experienced?
+How can a brain remember what it has not experiënced?

 **M:**&ensp;You have answered your own question.
 Why play with ideas?
 Be content with what you are sure of.
 And the only thing you can be sure of is ‘I am’.
 Stay with it and reject everything else.
 This is <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>.

 **Q:**&ensp;I can reject only verbally.
 At best I remember to repeat the formula, “This is not me, this is not mine.
 I am beyond all this”.

 **M:**&ensp;Good enough.
 First verbally, then mentally and emotionally, then in action.
 Give attention to the reality within you and it will come to light.
 It is like churning the cream for butter.
-Do it correctly and assiduously and the result is sure to come.
+Do it correctly and assiduöusly and the result is sure to come.

 **Q:**&ensp;How can the absolute be the result of a process?

 **M:**&ensp;You are right — the relative cannot result in the absolute.
 But the relative can block the absolute, just as the non-churning of the cream may prevent the butter from separating.
 It is the real that creätes the urge; the inner prompts the outer, and the outer responds with interest and effort.
-But ultimately there is no inner nor outer: the light of consciousness is both the creätor and the creature, the experiencer and the experience, the body and the embodied.
+But ultimately there is no inner nor outer: the light of consciousness is both the creätor and the creäture, the experiëncer and the experiënce, the body and the embodied.
 Take care of the power that projects all this and your problems will come to an end.

 **Q:**&ensp;Which is the projecting power?